We know you've got got questions, so we've made a whole page to try to answer some of them.

-One: Where Are You Located?
+Where Are You Located?

-We are proud to be located in Chattanooga, TN.
-We are happy to build your tiny house on a trailer and deliver it to you anywhere in the continental U.S. (If you live in a country touching the U.S. we can deliver the tiny house to the nearest border).
-We work with a fully-insured specialist in tiny home shipping and your home will be in the best hands on it's trip to you.
+We are proud to be located in Chattanooga, TN, but because our tiny houses are built on wheels, we are happy to deliver your new home to you anywhere in the continental U.S. (If you live in a country touching the U.S. we can deliver the tiny house to the nearest border).
+We work with a fully-insured specialist in tiny house shipping so your home will be in the best hands on it's trip to you.

-A tiny home is a great path to owning your very own dwelling without having a life defined by the mortgage you have to pay (we want you to keep your kidneys).
+A trailered tiny home offers you the mobility that a traditional home can't.
+It affords this mobility without feeling like you are living in a tin can with paper thin walls.
+A tiny home can be a great path to owning your very own dwelling without having a life defined by the mortgage you have to pay (we want you to keep your kidneys).

-If you've ever wanted a vacation house on a lake or in the mountains, a tiny house on an undeveloped piece of land are a very inexpensive way to make that happen.
+Tiny homes have tiny utility bills.
+Travis and Brittany are currently paying $35 a month for water and electricity combined.
+If you've ever wanted a vacation house on a lake or in the mountains, a tiny house on an undeveloped piece of land is an inexpensive way to make that happen.

-If you're new to the whole tiny thing, and want to know a little more, check out this Beginners Guide to the Minimalist Movement.
+If you're new to the whole tiny thing and want to know a little more, check out this Beginners Guide to the Minimalist Movement.

-Three: Why Not An RV?
+Why Not An regular RV?

 Most tiny house dwellers choose to live in a semi-permanent location, possibly moving their tiny house a few times a year.
 However, they can be quite towable and can be travelled in full time if they are designed properly (suggested: gooseneck or 5th wheel trailer, lighter materials).
 We take extra precautions at Wind River to ensure your trailered tiny house can withstand the use it's intended for.

-FOUR: Are you rvIa certified?
+Are you rvIa certified?

-Five: What About the Toilet?
+What ABout the Toilet?